AnkitSharmaDev/ExamHelper/Readme.md

 ## **Contributing**
 Fork the repository: Feel free to fork this repository to make your own modifications.

-Star this repository: If you find the tool useful, please give it a star ⭐.
+**Star this repository: If you find the tool useful, please give it a star ⭐**.

 Create a Pull Request: If you have any improvements or fixes, create a pull request, and we will review it.